 10. Light the inside of kitchen cabinets

-Lighting up cabinets is not only a practical kitchen light idea but they can also turn them into an interesting focal point with in the space.
-If you have glass cabinets, fill them with your favourite glassware and crockery or why not pinch this idea and light up a (well organised) pantry.
+Lighting up cabinets is not only one of the most practical kitchen lighting ideas but it can also turn them into an interesting focal point with in the space.
+If you have glass cabinets, fill them with your favorite glassware and crockery or why not pinch this idea and light up a well organized pantry?

 If you are after super practical kitchen lighting ideas, this is one to copy.
 Strip lights along the edge of shelves will make more of tableware and condiments on display – or use them to brighten drawers and gloomy cupboard interiors.

 These 3W LED strip lights by Lighting Direct can be installed without the need for an electrician.

 12. Make a feature of a splashback

 A piece of top kitchen lighting advice?
 Put the focus on the room’s best features.
 The gorgeous splashback is a highlight of this kitchen, and downlights make it shine much more brilliantly than it would in daylight alone, showing off the texture, too.

 13. Get on-trend with dark kitchen task lighting